nmlt/gtk4-rs/book/src/lists.md

 That was easy enough.
 However, we currently create one widget per element.
-Since creating new widgets takes a bit of time, this can become a problem with many elements.
+Since each widget takes up a bit of resources, many of them can lead to slow and unresponsive user interfaces.
+Depending on the widget type even thousands of elements might not be a problem.
-`ListBox` can easily handle a few thousands of them, but how could we possibly deal with the infinite amount of posts in a social media timeline?
+But how could we possibly deal with the infinite amount of posts in a social media timeline?

 We use scalable lists instead!